Image of broccoli grown in an aquaponics system with a green box overlay that has the text "Beyond Leafy Greens"

 Most hydroponic systems focus on monocultures, which are not suitable for growing a diverse range of vegetables.

-The Potential of Home Aquaponics Systems
+What's the Potential of Home Aquaponics Systems?

 When people buy hydroponic or aquaponic systems from ads, they often have unrealistic expectations.